Research at Leeds Beckett

 About Professor Anne-Marie Bagnall

-Anne-Marie Bagnall is Professor of Health & Wellbeing Evidence and Associate Director of the Centre for Health Promotion Research at Leeds Beckett University
+Anne-Marie Bagnall is Professor of Health & Wellbeing Evidence and Director of the Centre for Health Promotion Research at Leeds Beckett University.

-With a strong background in Cochrane and NIHR Centre for Reviews and Dissemination systematic review methodology, Anne-Marie delivers training to internal and external learners on how to use and produce systematic reviews and meta-analyses.
-She is also an Associate Lecturer for the UK Cochrane Centre Learn & Teach Faculty, and a member of the What Works for Wellbeing Centre's National Methods Advisory Group.
+With a strong background in systematic review methodology, Anne-Marie delivers training to internal and external learners on how to use and produce systematic reviews and meta-analyses.
+She is also an Associate Lecturer for Cochrane UK Learn & Teach Faculty, and a member of the What Works for Wellbeing Centre's Methods Advisory Group.
 With over 20 years’ experience of evidence synthesis and evaluation, her interests lie in developing and using innovative methods to determine “what works, for whom and in what circumstances” to improve people's health and wellbeing and reduce health inequalities.

 Anne-Marie supervises students undertaking PhDs in health promotion and health service research, and contributes to Research Methods and Dissertation modules in the MSc in Public Health - Health Promotion.